thinktandem/metalsmith-jsonld/README.md

 ## Adding Custom Values to a Specific Page.

-Other times, you'll want to specify JSON LD objects for a specific page you're creating.
-In this case, you can add a "jsonld" property to your frontmatter, and proceed to define an array of JSONLD objects you'd like added to the page.
+Other times, you'll want to specify JSON-LD objects for a specific page you're creating.
+In this case, you can add a "jsonld" property to your frontmatter, and proceed to define an array of JSON-LD objects you'd like added to the page.
 Here's an example of the frontmatter from our About page:

 ```
 ---